akshayKhot/akshaykhot.github.io/_posts/2021-8-16-a-brief-introduction-to-rake.md

 tags: ruby rake
 ---

-Since the day I started learning Ruby, I kept hearing about rake.
-Apparently, it's everywhere.
-So finally, I took a break from learning Rails and spent the evening exploring rake.
-Here's everything I've learned so far.

-**What is Rake?**

-A task runner written in Ruby.
+Rake is a task runner written in Ruby.
 It performs repetitive tasks, such as

 1. Making database backup
 2. Running tests